embarkpark/learning_design/modules/functions_1/activities/break_down_english_spec/README.md

 ```
-Which is better, A or B?
+Which of the two problem breakdowns has a higher delivery risk if used as the basis for implementation, A or B?

 Why?
 ```